MerkulovDaniil/notion4ever/README.md

     ![list](https://raw.githubusercontent.com/MerkulovDaniil/notion4ever/assets/list.png)

-    Note, that Notion API does not provide information about the datavase view yet.
-That is why now notion4ever will render database as list if any of the database entries does not have cover.
-If all entries have covers, than it will be displayed as gallery.
+    Note that Notion API does not provide information about the database view yet.
+That is why notion4ever will render the database as a list if any database entries do not have a cover.
+Suppose all entries have covers, then it will be displayed as a gallery.
 * Lightweight and responsive.
 * Downloads all your images and files locally (you can turn this off if you prefer to store images\files somewhere else).

 # 💻 How to run it locally
-Just copy or clone the content of this repository and run
+Just copy or clone the content of this repository and run.

 ```python
 python -m notion4ever -n NOTION_TOKEN -p NOTION_PAGE_ID -bl True